The Society invites applications for assistance from women who can show that they meet the following criteria...

 - Have a “Gross Income” of less than £17,500 per annum , i.e. income from all sources except disability benefits;

-- Have a "Qualifying Income" no greater than approximately £10,000 per annum, i.e. income from all sources including disability benefits and an assumed income from savings, but after net housing, council tax and most additional care costs have been deducted;
+- Have a "Qualifying Income" of no more than £13,500 per annum, i.e. income from all sources including disability benefits and an assumed income from savings, but after net housing, council tax and most additional care costs have been deducted;

 - Have total savings and capital of £16,000 or less - not including the value of their home;